tfausak/tfausak.github.io/_drafts/building-a-json-rest-api-with-haskell.md

 These are a little harder to explain, so instead I'll explain them when they're used.

-Now we have to let GHC know that our module is called `Hairy`, not `Main` like it would otherwise assume.
+After that, we have to let GHC know that our module is called `Hairy`, not `Main` like it would otherwise assume.

 {% highlight hs %}
 > module Hairy where